wp-plugins/add-headers/readme.txt

 The plugin won't raise any fancy popups telling you that it's working!
 You will have to check the actual HTTP response headers.
 Knowing how to do it is a mandatory requirement and is beyond the scope of the support that can be provided to you by the plugin author.

-= Does this plugin just work? =

-Yes.
-Despite all the requirements in knowledge, this plugin has been designed to just work.
-The default options have sensible default values that should work for the vast majority of web sites.

 = How can I customize the options or the plugin functionality? =

 Please study the 'Description' page.